Some of the links on this site are affiliate links.

 Each listed farm on the platform will have extensive information for investors to browse.
 This includes an in-depth look at the property, where the risks are in the project, and the target IRR for investors.

-Each listing also has an expected holding period which typically ranges from 5 – 15 years.
-Investors should be prepared to hold their investment for at least this long as there is no secondary market.
+Each listing also has an expected holding period which typically ranges from 1 – 7 years.
+Investors should be prepared to hold their investment for at least this long as there is no secondary market to sell out early.

 Most deals also include equity investment from FarmFundr.
 This demonstrates that they stand behind the deals that they source and are willing to put their own money into them.